Where did specialization come from?

 BENEFITS OF SAMPLING

-Participating in multiple sports allows athletes to work different muscles groups and have the chance to take part in both anaerobic and aerobic activities, Hertel explained.
+Participating in multiple sports allows athletes to work different muscle groups and have the chance to take part in both anaerobic and aerobic activities, Hertel explained.
 And the potential benefits playing various sports aren’t limited to health.
 Bowers said kids who steer away from specialization and practice sampling, a term for trying multiple sports, are less likely to fall into a troubling pattern that has developed among young adults.

 “What we’ve seen in the research is that we’re turning sports into work for kids at a really young age,” Bowers said.
 “And that has long-term ramifications.
 One of the big problems in this country is that kids stop playing sports after they’re out of school.”